INS Seed / Fast INS initialization

 When INS Seed is enabled, alignment data is automatically saved when appropriate, with no specific action required from the user.
-During subsequent power ups, the saved solution is compared to the current position of the system, and if valid, the saved solution is used to immediately initialize the inertial filter, making it ready for use.
+During subsequent power ups, the saved solution is compared to the current azimuth of the system, and if valid, the saved solution is used to immediately align the inertial filter, making it ready for use.

 This feature is enabled via the INSSEED command.
 This command setting must be saved to NVM via the SAVECONFIG command to be used upon next system boot-up.